 - Check whether you’ve completed the minimum term on your current contract (you can do this by calling your supplier).

-- Compare broadband deals, factoring in broadband speeds, download limits, contract length and cost
+- Compare broadband deals, factoring in broadband speeds, download limits, contract length and cost.

-- Contact your chosen new broadband provider – if you’re switching between providers using the Openreach telecoms network, your new provider will complete the switch for you
+- Contact your chosen new broadband provider – if you’re switching between providers using the Openreach telecoms network, your new provider will complete the switch for you.

 - Contact your existing provider if you’re switching to or from a provider that doesn’t use the Openreach network